arXiv-research/DevLab-III-1/README.md

 # devLab-3 pre-release

 Experimental Repository of Machine-Learning Algorithms.
+(WIP)

 This is the "Testing Grounds" for integrating with higher level DSL's, Smart-Contracts, RaspberryPi, and M-L Libraries/Notebooks.